Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 FileSync uses a simple text based configuration file to control its behavior.
 - The order of entries in the config file does not matter.
 Sources, destination, excludes and flags can appear in any sequence.
+- Spaces are supported, no need for any quotes or escape characters (Both Win and Linux)
 - Flags and their Values are Case Sensitive.
 - Comments are not Supported.
 - Spaces and Empty Lines are ignored.